Observables in Quantum Mechanics and the Importance of Self-adjointness: Introduction

-A crucial subtlety is that an unbounded\footnote{See Appendices B and C for definitions.} self-adjoint (SA) operator cannot be defined in the whole Hilbert space, i.e. on an arbitrary QM state\footnote{Here ``state'' is used in the physical jargon and actually means an element of the Hilbert space $\mathcal{H}$(or an equivalence class of elements up to a phase).
-The state of a system is a positive linear map $\rho:\mathcal{H}\longrightarrow\mathcal{H}$ for which $Tr(\rho)=0$.
+A crucial subtlety is that an unbounded\footnote{See Appendix B for the definition of bounded operators, Appendix C for the details on Hilbert space, Appendix D for the definition of the adjoint operator and Appendix E for the definition and properties of a SA operator.} self-adjoint (SA) operator cannot be defined in the whole Hilbert space, i.e. it can not act on an arbitrary QM state\footnote{Here ``state'' is used in the physical jargon and actually means an element of the Hilbert space $\mathcal{H}$ (or an equivalence class of elements up to a phase).
+The state of a system is a positive linear map $\rho:\mathcal{H}\longrightarrow\mathcal{H}$ for which $Tr(\rho)=1$.
 States can be pure or mixed.
 A state $\rho_\psi$ is called pure if it maps $\psi\longmapsto\frac{(\psi,\ \cdot\ )}{(\psi,\psi)}, \ \forall \psi\in\mathcal{H}$.
 Thus, we can associate to each pure state $\rho_\psi$ an element in $\mathcal{H}$.
 However, this correspondence is not one-to-one, and one should have this fact in mind.
-The physicist refer to the operators $\rho$ as density matrices and often in Dirac notation just write $\rho=\left|\psi\right\rangle\left\langle \psi\right|$.}, which is usually assumed in a preliminary idealized scheme of operator quantization.
-One must be aware that there is no operator without its domain of definition: an operator is not only a rule of acting, but also a domain in a Hilbert space to which this rule is applicable (see \cite{Cintio} for an elaborate discussion).
-In the case of unbounded operators, the same rule for different domains generates different operators with sometimes completely different properties.
-Provided a rule of acting is given, it is an appropriate choice of a domain for a QM observable that makes it a SA operator.
+The physicist refer to the operators $\rho$ as density matrices and often in Dirac notation just write $\rho=\left|\psi\right\rangle\left\langle \psi\right|$.}, which is often assumed in most textbooks when presenting operator or canonical quantization.
+One must be aware that an operator without its domain of definition is not well defined.
+An operator is not only a rule of acting, but also comes with a domain in a Hilbert space to which this rule is applicable (see \cite{Cintio} for an elaborate discussion).
+In the case of unbounded operators, the same rule of acting for different domains might generate different operators with sometimes completely different properties.
+The pivotal example comes from examining a differential equation $f^{''}=\lambda f$ for different boundary conditions.
+The differential equation provides the rule of acting while boundary conditions selects the domain of functions, and depending on the domain chosen, different values for the parameter $\lambda$ are allowed leading to different physical interpretations or regimes.
+Having this in mind, it is clear that when provided with a rule of acting, it is only the appropriate choice of a domain for a QM observable that makes it a SA operator.
 The main problems and unwanted paradoxes are related to this point.
 But only when we understand where and why these problems occur, can we look to find ways to resolve them.\\